circinusX1/rssh_client/README.md

   * Build from sources
       * Build for PI or x86 or BBB or iMx6 or NanoPI using appropriate bash make*.sh
       * The secret_lib.a just hides the salt & peper rules and XTEA keys.
-          * The XTEA was there during tests when I did not use https.
+          * The XTEA was added during tests when I did not use https.
 Is useless now.

    * Install from binaries
       * run install.sh.
 This installs mylinuz as a service.
 Write down the device ID or cat /etc/.mylinuz.com, then go to  https://mylinuz.com and log on.
-      * Check /var/log/meeiot*    or something similar for the log files.
+      * Check /var/log/meeiotrev.log for Device client logs
-         * BUG!!!  delete that file periodically.
-Fix in progress.
-      * If you have multiple devices use the same username and password.
+      * If you have multiple devices use the same username and password when running install.sh.

   * Sessions
      * The reverse shell tunel is open to the server as long you keep the web shell terminal window open.